danduh/ng-process-env/README.md

 };
 ```

-### _This part can be run during CI/CD process_
+## _This part can be run during CI/CD process_
-To update the created environment ts file with variables from `process.env`.
+To update the created environment.<myconfig>.ts file with variables from `process.env`.

 ```bash
 export myVarA=4